philiplee13/java-examples/restApi/README.md

-## Java restful api
+## Warning
-- built with spring boot
-- will include pagination
-- unit tests
-- integration tests
+- the following code isn't meant to be production ready - just for learning
+- use at own risk

 ### REST API
 - Split into few different directories